wallacezichen/Find_the_Calories/README.md

 Our baseline model RMSE score was **245.75** and our final model RMSE score is **228.33**.
 There is a  **17.42** unit improvement in the model.

-We could imprive the final model by using QuantileTransformer, PolynomialFeatures with hyperparameter 3, and K-Fold Cross Validation.
+We could improve the final model by using QuantileTransformer, PolynomialFeatures with degree 3, and 5-Fold Cross Validation.

 Now we want to check if our model is fair.